ENCODE-DCC/atac-seq-pipeline/docs/input.md

 ---------|-------|-----------
 `atac.filter_chrs` | `["chrM", "MT"]` | Array of chromosome names to be filtered out from a final (filtered/nodup) BAM.
 Mitochondrial chromosomes are filtered out by default.

-> **WARNING**: If your custom genome's mitochondrial chromosome name is different from `chrM` or `MT`, then define your genome's correctly here.
-This parameter has nothing to do with mito-chromosome name parameter `atac.mito_chr_name`.
+> **WARNING**: If your custom genome's mitochondrial chromosome name is different from `chrM` or `MT`, then define it correctly here.
+This parameter has nothing to do with a mito-chromosome name parameter `atac.mito_chr_name`.
+Changing `atac.mito_chr_name` does not affect this parameter.

 ## Resource parameters